deinsoftware/toolbox/README.md

 ### Shell

-On the main class Program, add static properties ShellConfigurator and inside Main method create an instance of the library according the Operative System.
+On the main class Program, add static properties ShellConfigurator and inside the `Main` method create an instance of the library according the Operative System.

 ```csharp
 using ToolBox.Bridge;
 ```

-#### Instantiate

-On the main class Program, add static properties ILogSystem and inside Main method create an instance of the class according a value (maybe in your config system).
+On the main class Program, add static properties ILogSystem and inside the `Main` method create an instance of the class according a value (maybe in your config system).

 ```csharp
 using static ToolBox.Notification;